segmentstream-com/segmentstream-com.github.io/_docs/integrations/yandex-metrica.md

 ### <a name="2"></a>Click map option
 ------
-Yandex Metrica allows you to collect information about all clicks (not just links) that visitors make on the site.
+Yandex.Metrica allows you to collect information about all clicks (not just links) that visitors make on the site.
 There is a special report in the Metrica interface that will help you understand how your users interact with the site.
 You can enable or disable the Click Map in 1 click.

 [Yandex guide on the click map](https://yandex.com/support/metrika/behavior/click-map.html)

 ### <a name="3"></a>Webvisor option
 ------
 The Webvisor allows not only to transmit information about clicks, but also about the movement of the user's cursor.
-As a result, Yandex Metrica provides an opportunity to view videos of the users interaction with the site.
+As a result, Yandex.Metrica provides an opportunity to view videos of the users interaction with the site.
 You can enable or disable the Webvisor in 1 click.

 [Yandex guide on the Webvisor](https://yandex.com/support/metrika/webvisor/about-webvisor.html)

 ### <a name="4"></a>Tracking external links option
 ------
-Yandex Metrica allows you to view the amount of user traffic that moves from your site to other sites.
-In the Yandex Metrica interface, the report is located at: "Content"> "External links".
+Yandex.Metrica allows you to view the amount of user traffic that moves from your site to other sites.
+In the Yandex.Metrica interface, the report is located at: "Content"> "External links".
 You can enable or disable External link tracking in 1 click.

 [Yandex guide on the External links](https://yandex.com/support/metrika/content/external-links.html)

 ### <a name="5"></a>Send User ID to Metrica option
 ------
-Yandex Metrica makes it possible to link visits to your site by the same user from different devices - into one story.
+Yandex.Metrica makes it possible to link visits to your site by the same user from different devices - into one story.
 To do this, you must configure the transfer of your internal client ID to the variable `digitalData.user.userId`.
 Enable or disable the option by clicking on the toggle switch.

 [Yandex guide on UserID](https://yandex.com/support/metrica/general/clientid-userid.html)

 ### <a name="6"></a>Purchase Goal Numeric Id
-By default, the integration with Yandex Metrica includes the e-commerce module.
+By default, the integration with Yandex.Metrica includes the e-commerce module.
 For its correct operation, certain events (list below) must be configured, and the numerical id of the purchase goal should be set up.

-The purchase goal ID is generated by Yandex Metrica when creating a goal ("Settings"> "Goals")
+The purchase goal ID is generated by Yandex.Metrica when creating a goal ("Settings"> "Goals")
 1. Click on the "Add goal" button
 2. Enter a name, for example "Order" or "Transaction"
-3. If you use retargeting campaigns in Yandex Direct, check the "Retargeting" box
+3. If you use retargeting campaigns in Yandex.Direct, check the "Retargeting" box
 4. Set the condition type to "JavaScript event"
 5. Set the Goal ID to 'transaction' or whatever you feel like
 ![](/img/integrations.ym.goal.1.png)